C0deKing/hf-application/problem_1/README.md

 follow the [instructions](#getting-started---instructions) section of this document

 ***Tools***
+Please make sure you have the following installed on your machine to get started.

 - Python - Have a python environment activated using python 3.9
 - [Poetry](https://python-poetry.org/) - Used for managing python packages and environments